bpb27/rewa/NOTES.md

 - link to IMDB/TMDB (they did all the work)

 - search overlay option: oscar ceremony year

-- preview deployments are running migrations on prod db

-- new movies in migrations
-  - script that fetches from the API
-  - checks for existing records and
-  -
-- just put the params in there and call the script?
-- or get the JSON from TMDB and then put it in a file
-- could make a "new-movie-migration" script to generate the boilerplate

 - about w/ a google form or link to github to open an issue